redkite-labs/RedKiteCms/src/RedKiteLabs/ThemeEngineBundle/README.md

                                              'base_template' =>  $this->container->getParameter('althemes.base_template')));
     }

-During the configuration process, it was mantioned the slotContents.yml which contains the repeated content.
+During the configuration process, it was mantioned the slotContents.yml which contains the base content for each slot on the webpage and it is created by the ThemeEngine each time a theme is activated.
+You can override the contents for each slot creating a new slotContents.custom.yml inside the same directory where the slotContents.yml lives.

 Follows a sample configuration:

     /path/to/your/slotContent/slotContent.yml
     slots: